 Guest Book: Page 15

-no longer live any where near.
-Mike's site though is fantastic, bringing back
+longer live any where near.
+Mike's site though is fantastic, bringing back many

 Bernard Dodd

-Councils Education for Children who are Out of School Service (ECOS)
+Education for Children who are Out of School Service (ECOS) based in

-based in Rugby.
-The reason why I am writing to you is that we are
+Rugby.
+The reason why I am writing to you is that we are working on a

-working on a fascinating project called 'Beyond the School' which compares
+fascinating project called 'Beyond the School' which compares historical

-identifying the locations featured in historic photographs so that they can
+the locations featured in historic photographs so that they can capture new

-capture new photographs of the same locations.
-The educational project involves
+photographs of the same locations.
+The educational project involves young

-young people tracing the story behind changes to our environment.
-We have
+people tracing the story behind changes to our environment.
+We have regular

-regular meetings in Rugby Museum and Art Gallery; the project will culminate in
+meetings in Rugby Museum and Art Gallery; the project will culminate in an

 results (best pairs of photos) and pairs memory game.